sergpank/elementary-laboratory/README.md

-# This is repo for lesso 3
+# This is our laboratory